German S-100 Class Schnellboot (Fast Boat)

-Here are a couple of drawings of the torpedo tube, the bottom one is the type of tube used on the earlier open forecastle style of SBoot and one can only assume that the S100 series with a higher covered forecastle torpedo tubes were the same shape, although we know that the door opened sideways as in the photo above and not opening up to the top of the tube, which seems a bit of a mistake as it would have blocked the torpedoman's view.
+Here are a couple of drawings of the torpedo tube, the bottom one is the type of tube used on the earlier open forecastle style of SBoot and one can only assume that the S100 series with a higher covered forecastle torpedo tubes were the same shape, although we know that for the S100 the door opened sideways as in the photo above and didn't open up to the top of the tube as in the earlier versions, which seems a bit of a mistake in design as it would have blocked the torpedoman's view.

 The middle tube drawing is my proposed "Berocca" tube for the 1/20th scale boat, the berocca tubes have the expanded open end cut off and all but one has the bottom blocked end cut off as well.
 Then 8 slits are cut at all 45 degree points around the tube back about 10mm from the cut end, this allows the tube to be expanded to fit over the next tube behind it. the opening door end is also split for about 80mm (3") lengthwise horizontally and then a thin wedge is cut almost all the way through from the bottom side so that it can be peeled open at the required angle.
 I then glued some triangular pieces of flattened tube over the created triangular openings and glued them on both sides with "Loctite" brand superglue. once this was allowed to fully dry I cut the end of the tube at 45 degrees.
 I glued all the tubes together with a long piece of 20mm communications white pvc conduit inside to keep it all in line and make sure the torpedo can slide easily all the way through.